sigcsets/sigcse2020/authors/bofs.md

 BOF proposals are to be provided in PDF format.
 The full proposal contains an abstract and a body that describes your BOF (as detailed below).
 The abstract needs to appear in two places: in the PDF proposal and in a text box on the submission page.

 The full proposal is used for the review process only.
-If the proposal is accepted, the abstract is the description that appears on the Symposium website and in the Symposium program and proceedings.
-The format for the proposal is as follows.
+If the proposal is accepted, the title and authors appear in the printed program and the title, authors, and abstract appear in the online program and proceedings.

 ### BOF Proposal Format and Contents